Gifted Opportunities for Advanced Learning

 There are three stages to the selection process for GOAL:

-- The Nomination Process: The nomination process is designed to identify a pool of candidates broad enough to include all students with demonstrated or potential giftedness.
+- The Nomination Process: The nomination process for students in grades 1-5 is designed to identify a pool of candidates broad enough to include all students with demonstrated or potential giftedness.
 Nominations can come from a variety of sources.

 - The Screening Process: The screening process is designed to collect additional information about each student including but not limited to Kinnelon benchmark assessments, classroom performance, and nominations scales completed by the appropriate adult(s).
 Students who are selected through the screening process will be eligible to sit for the CogAT (Cognitive Abilities Test™).
 The CogAT® measures students’ reasoning abilities in the three areas: Verbal, NonVerbal, and Quantitative.
 This is the final step in the screening process.

 - The Selection Process: During the selection process, a review committee determines which nominees qualify for GOAL.
-Students (Grades 2 - 5) who were in the GOAL program last year are automatically eligible for participation in GOAL again this year and do not have to reenter the selection process.
+Students who were in the GOAL program in the prior year are automatically eligible for participation in GOAL and do not have to reenter the selection process.

 Frequently Asked Questions About Testing

 Why do we use published tests like PSAT and CogAT?

 - Commercially published tests provide much important information about the pupils, which we cannot get from a teacher-made test.
 Of course, teachers get a great deal of information about their pupils by observing their day-to-day work in class and by testing their progress with teacher-made tests.
 Most commercially published tests cover a wide range of skills in one test.
 Perhaps the most important reason for using commercially published tests is that the school can use the results obtained from them to compare a pupil’s school progress with the school progress of other children throughout the country.
 These comparisons can be made because the tests are norm-referenced and standardized on a national population.